 When standing we’re looking to get closer to our natural positioning, the way that we would have stood thousands of years ago.

-The best way to think about it is considered where you’d want the weight of your body distributed – directly stacked on top of itself – so that you don’t introduce any unnecessary stress on joints or direct load onto anybody structures that weren’t intended to carry them.
+The best way to think about it is to consider where you’d want the weight of your body distributed – directly stacked on top of itself – so that you don’t introduce any unnecessary stress on joints or direct load onto anybody structures that weren’t intended to carry them.

 While standing your lower body should look like this: